CyberT33N/android-cheat-sheet/README.md

 # Wait until you see fastbootd logo
 fastboot reboot fastboot

+# maybe try this before and search for Search for (bootloader) current-slot in case that you directly get the correct partition
+# fastboot getvar all

 # Now delete the logical partition to free up some space on your device
 fastboot delete-logical-partition product_a